TRACK CHAIR

 Additional guidance for authors of practice-based IS research papers

 This practice track has run for many years at HICSS.
-We are not just seeking research with strong relevance for practitioners, but manuscripts written in a way that makes them easily accessible to such a reader.
+We seek research with strong relevance for practitioners and manuscripts written to make them easily accessible to such a reader.
 This means that any accepted manuscript will not follow the traditional “rules” of writing for an academic audience.

 If you are not a regular reader of MISQ Executive, we advise you to read a few articles to understand their style, structure, focus, and content.
 Some general guidelines for writing such articles include: